 - Heat a large non-stick skillet over medium heat.
 OR, turn the burner of a Blackstone Griddle to medium and allow the cooktop to heat for about 10 minutes.

 - For each sandwich: Spread a thick layer of Russian Dressing on the inside of one slice of bread and place it mayonnaise side down inside the hot skillet.
-Lay a few slices of cheese (about 1 & ½ ounces) over the Russian dressing, then add about ¼ lb sliced corned beef.
+Lay a few slices of cheese (about 1 & ½ ounces) over the Russian dressing, then add about ¼ pound of sliced corned beef.
 Top the corned beef with about ¼ cup of sauerkraut and another few slices of cheese.
-Top with another slice of bread - mayonnaise side out.
+Top with another slice of bread, mayonnaise side out.

-- Cook the sandwich until the bottom is beginning to get golden brown and crispy - about 4 minutes. (*See note below about how to keep the sandwiches from burning.)
+- Cook the sandwich until the bottom is beginning to get golden brown and crispy, about 3-4 minutes. (*Scroll up to the FAQs for tips on keeping the bread from burning before the cheese has time to melt.)

 - Use a spatula to lift the sandwich from the pan and use your fingers to flip the sandwich over, placing it back on the spatula.
 Slide the sandwich back into the pan.